 The Population Council is developing a griffithsin-containing microbicide to prevent the transmission of HIV and other sexually transmitted infections.

 The Population Council has been a leader in research on and development of microbicides since the 1990s.
-Today, we are developing user-controlled prevention methods that provide broad-spectrum protection against HIV and other sexually transmitted infections (STIs) that can increase susceptibility to HIV.
+Today, we are developing user-controlled prevention methods that protects against HIV and other sexually transmitted infections (STIs) that can increase susceptibility to HIV.

 Current HIV prevention methods include abstinence, condoms, and pre- and post-exposure prophylaxis with antiretrovirals (ARVs) like Truvada®, which are also used to treat HIV.